How To Complete the 2023–24 FAFSA® Form When You Have Multiple Children

 Regardless of who starts the application from this screen, the FAFSA form remains the student’s application.
 So, when the FAFSA form says “you,” it’s referring to the student.
 If the FAFSA form is asking for parent information, it will specify that.

 After you select the FAFSA form, you will complete and create a save key.
 The form will take you to the introduction page, which will indicate that it copied parental data into your second child’s FAFSA form.

 Once you reach the parent information page, you will see your information prepopulated.
 Verify this info, proceed to sign and submit the FAFSA form, and you’re done!

 You must report the combined value of your education savings accounts for all children.

 You must report the value of all education savings accounts owned by you, your child, or any other dependent children in your household as a parent investment.
 (Check out “What is the net worth of your parents’ investments?”
 FAFSA help.)
 If you have education savings accounts for multiple children, you must report the combined current value of those accounts, even if some of those children are not in college yet or still completing a FAFSA form.

-Example: Child 1 and 2 are filling out the FAFSA form.
+Example: Children 1 and 2 are filling out the FAFSA form.
 Child 3 is in 8th grade.
 They each have education savings accounts in their names.

 - Child 1 account balance: $20,000